deepak913555/FUTURE_DS_01/README.md

-# 📊 Global Super Store – Sales & Profit Dashboard
+# 📊 Global Super Store – Sales  Dashboard
 ## 📌 Overview

 This dashboard provides a comprehensive analysis of sales, profit, orders, and customer trends for the Global Super Store dataset.
 It is designed to support data-driven decision-making by offering interactive and visually intuitive insights across time, regions, segments, and categories.

-🎯 Objectives
+## 🎯 Objectives

 Track overall sales performance and profitability